ssl-hep/ServiceX/helm_charts/docs/Implementation_reference.md

 # imediate

 * make request buttons on web site correctly behave
+* check that terminate actually terminates paths.
+Does now really work when request has 10000 files.
 * make web site use regular REST endpoints.
 * define getters and setters for drequest and dpath variables. functions to go from es to local and back.
 * update file/path status